majdal/modex/src/backend/README.md

 ```
    If you drop the ```new``, it'll still work.
 The difference [is](http://trephine.org/t/index.php?title=Understanding_the_JavaScript_new_keyword) and [occasionally non-existent](

-   Using 'wss' is a good idea (it causes the websocket to connect over SSL), but unless you've got SSL set up on the server it'll hang with nothing in the log either client or server side
+Using 'wss' is a good idea, but unless you've got SSL set up on the server it'll hang and you won't know why because neither the browser API nor Autobahn explicitly mention "SSL" when such a connection fails.

 The hostname MUST be the same as the site you are on due to the same-origin policy (unless you do some server side black magic which we shall avoid)
  * In particular, when debugging, you should first open up the server in your webbrowser (autobahn gives a useful response if you hit it with http:// instead of ws://, so just do that before trying to debug stuff)

-Tthis one-liner lets you test if a websocket is listening:
+This one-liner lets you test if a websocket is listening:
  ```
   s = new WebSocket("ws://localhost:8080"); s.onmessage = function(d) { console.log("recv: " + d.data); }; setTimeout(function() { s.send("butts")},1000);
 ```